August 25, 2009 website publish date

 With a Ruger LCP holstered it's 1.1 inches at its thickest part.

 Due to its construction it is a light weight holster at 2 ounces.

-This holster is thinner than most wallet holsters currently available.
-Due to being constructed of only two layers of leather instead of two layers combined with a snap-on or sewed-on back flap as some pocket holsters are constructed, it is a little more than an eighth of an inch thinner. comparison photos.
-The thin lightweight holster combined with the bowed edges make for a comfortable fit in your hip pocket.
-The holster will soon mold itself more to your pistol and your rear-end.
+This wallet holster is thinner than most wallet holsters currently available.
+Due to being constructed of only two layers of leather instead of two layers combined with a snap-on or sewed-on back anti-print panel as some pocket holsters are constructed, it is a little more than an eighth of an inch thinner.
+Comparison photos.
+The thin lightweight wallet holster combined with the bowed edges make for a comfortable fit in your hip pocket.
+The wallet holster will soon mold itself more to your pistol and your rear-end.
 Before long it is easy to forget that it is there in your hip pocket.
-Pictured below is the holster completely concealed in the back pocket of my Wrangler jeans
+Pictured below is the wallet holster completely concealed in the back pocket of my Wrangler jeans.

-To see more photos of all the holsters I make and currently have available along with some brief commentary please go to the Holster Photo Gallery.
+To see more photos of all the wallet holsters I make and currently have available along with some brief commentary please go to the Wallet Holster Gallery.

 If you have questions or concerns not addressed in the information provided above please check out the FAQ section

-My holsters may be different from what you're used to.
-Before ordering please take a moment to check out the RIGHT or LEFT-handed holster video to see what I consider to be a right or left-handed holster and to receive some important detailed information concerning drawing with the PALM-IN or PALM-OUT technique
+My Wallet Holsters may be different from what you're used to.
+Before ordering please take a moment to check out the RIGHT or LEFT-handed wallet holster video to see what I consider to be a right or left-handed wallet holster.
+Also please take another moment to receive some important detailed information concerning drawing with the PALM-IN or PALM-OUT technique

 If you're interested in converting your standard 6 round magazine to a 7 round magazine without adding any length to the magazine check out MagGuts, Inc. This will allow you to add an extra round to your magazine and not cause the grip on your pistol to extend past the edge of your wallet holster.